matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **App Engine standard environment: Requirements**

-- Specific versions of Java, Python, PHP and Go are supported.
+- Specific versions of Java, Python, PHP and Go supported.

 **Sandbox constraints**

-- "Sandbox" software construct that's independent of the hardware, operating system, or physical location of the server ot runs on.
+- "Sandbox" software construct that's independent of the hardware, operating system, or physical location of the server it runs on.
 - No writing to local files.
 - All requests time out at 60s.
 - Limits on third-party software.

 **App Engine standard workflow: Web apps**

- - **1**: Develop & test the web app locally.
+ - **1:** Develop & test the web app locally.
- - **2**: Use the SDK to deploy to App Engine.
+ - **2:** Use the SDK to deploy to App Engine.
- - **3**: App Engine automatically scales & reliably serves your web app.
+ - **3:** App Engine automatically scales & reliably serves your web app.
     - App Engine can access a variety of services using dedicated APIs.

 ### App Engine Flexible Environment